-- → core component of the system - → from pixels / features to characters probabilities nb. in practice we have many char. sequence hypotheses, and the LM weights them
+- → core component of the system - → from pixels / features to characters probabilities usually one prediction for each frame / window, and then decoding with a sequence model such as HMM to handle different sequence lengths nb. in practice we have many char. sequence hypotheses, and the LM weights them